Life As an Endoscopy Technician

 In the United States, there were 97,300 jobs for Endoscopy Technician in 2016.
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Endoscopy Technician by 2026.
-There will be an estimated 13,700 positions for Endoscopy Technician per year.
+Due to new job openings and attrition, there will be an average of 13,700 job openings in this field each year.

 The states with the most job growth for Endoscopy Technician are Utah, Alaska, and Nevada.
 Watch out if you plan on working in Connecticut, Oklahoma, or Kansas.
 These states have the worst job growth for this type of profession.